-Contact person: If there is a contact person that the lead researcher would like to have included in communication between the Board and the lead researcher, please indicate this here.
-If not, leave this blank.
+Contact person: If there is a contact person that the lead researcher would like to have included in communication between the Board and the lead researcher, please indicate this here, and provide contact information.
+If there is not a contact person, leave this section blank.